Tampa Crime Victims Lawyer

 Types of Crime Victim Lawsuits

-If you have been harmed in a crime that may have been prevented by a business or organization, you could be eligible to seek compensation for your injuries.
-Contact Ligori & Ligori Attorneys at Law in Tampa to schedule a free consultation to discuss your case.
+If you have experienced harm as a result of a crime that conceivably could have been averted through the proactive measures of a business or organization, you may be entitled to pursue compensation for the injuries you have suffered.
+Contact Ligori & Ligori Attorneys at Law in Tampa, Orlando, Ocala, Lakeland or Key West, Florida, to schedule a free consultation to discuss your case.